jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 # Must-read papers and continuous track on Graph Neural Network(GNN) progress

 Many important real-world applications and questions come in the form of graphs, such as social network, protein-protein interaction network, brain network, chemical molecular graph and 3D point cloud.
-Therefore, driven by interdisciplinary research, the neural network model for graph data-oriented has become an emerging research hotspot.
+Therefore, driven by the above interdisciplinary research, the neural network model for graph data-oriented has become an emerging research hotspot.
 Among them, two of the three pioneers of deep learning, Professor ***Yann LeCun (2018 Turing Award Winner)***, Professor ***Yoshua Bengio (2018 Turing Award Winner)*** and famous Professor ***Jure Leskovec*** from Stanford University AI lab also participated in it.

 This project focuses on GNN, lists relevant must-read papers and keeps track of progress.
 We look forward to promoting this direction and providing some help to researchers in this direction.

-Contributed by Allen Bluce and Anne Bluce, If there is something wrong or GNN-related issue, welcome to send email (Address: jdlc105@qq.com, lbtjackbluce@gmail.com).
+Contributed by Allen Bluce (Dr. Bentian Li) and Anne Bluce (Dr. Yunxia Lin), If there is something wrong or GNN-related issue, welcome to send email (Address: jdlc105@qq.com, lbtjackbluce@gmail.com).

 ***Technology Keyword: Graph Neural Network, Graph convolutional network, Graph network, Graph attention network, Graph auto-encoder, Graph convolutional reinforcement learning, Graph capsule neural network....***

 ***GNN and its variants are an emerging and powerful neural network approach.
 Its application is no longer limited to the original field.
 It has flourished in many other areas, such as Data Visualization, Image Processing, NLP, Recommendation System, Computer Vision, Bioinformatics, Chemical informatics, Drug Development and Discovery, Smart Transportation.***

 ***Very hot research topic: the representative work--Graph convolutional networks (GCNs) proposed by T.N.
 Kipf and M. Welling (ICLR2017 [5] in conference paper list) has been cited 1,020 times in Google Scholar (on 09 May 2019).*** Update: 1, 065 times (on 20 May 2019); Update: 1, 106 times (on 27 May 2019); Update: 1, 227 times (on 19 June 2019); Update: 1, 377 times (on 8 July 2019); Update: 1, 678 times (on 17 Sept.
 2019); Update: 1, 944 times (on 29 Oct.
 2019); Update: 2, 232 times (on 9 Dec.
 2019); Update: 2, 677 times (on 2 Feb.
 2020).Update: 3, 018 times (on 17 March.
 2020); Update: 3,560 times (on 27 May.
 2020); Update: 4,060 times (on 3 July.
-2020); ***Update: 5,371 times (on 25 Oct.
-2020).***
+2020); Update: 5,371 times (on 25 Oct.
+2020).***Update: 6,258 times (on 31 Dec.
+2020).

-***Thanks for giving us so many stars and supports from many developers and scientists on Github！！！ We will continue to make this project better.***
+***Thanks for giving us so many stars and supports from the developers and scientists on Github around the world！！！ We will continue to make this project better.***

-***Project Start time: 11 Dec 2018, Latest updated time: 25 Oct.
+***Project Start time: 11 Dec 2018, Latest updated time: 31 Dec.
 2020***

- ***New papers about GNN models and their applications have come from ICML2020, IJCAI2020, KDD2020, CVPR2020, WWW2020 ....
+ ***New papers about GNN models and their applications have come from NeurIPS2020, AAAI2021 ....
 We are waiting for more paper to be released.***

 ## Survey papers: